fabiobruna/exitwp/README.rst

 Near future improvements:
  * Target file names are some times less than optimal.
  * Rewriting of image/attachment links if they are downloaded
- * Meaningful translation/filtering of wikipedia publish statuses into something that usable within a fairly standard jekyll setup.
+ * Meaningful translation/filtering of wikipedia publish statuses into something that usable within a fairly standard hyde setup.

 Things I want to do to learn writing better python code:
  * Refactor code to use less nesting